mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 After your stem cells are infused through your catheter, you will remain in your hospital room for 4 to 6 hours for observation.
 After that, you will be allowed to return home to your hotel or apartment to rest.

 ## Phase 3 - After Your Transplant
-Now that you've had your transplant, you enter a period of watching and waiting for your stem cells to begin producing new blood, a process called engraftment.
+Now that you've had your transplant, you will enter a period of watching and waiting for your stem cells to begin producing new blood, a process called engraftment.

-As engraftment occurs, the number of white blood cells, red blood cells, and platelets in your blood will return to normal - the amount of these cells, called your "counts", will be monitored daily.
+As engraftment occurs, the number of white blood cells, red blood cells, and platelets in your blood will return to normal.
+The amount of these cells, called your "counts," will be monitored daily.
 You will remain in a nearby apartment or hotel and will return to the outpatient clinic each day to have your progress evaluated and to have adjustments made to your treatment.

 ### Phase 3 - Summary and Checklist
 These are the key things that will happen during this phase:

 * **Learn about engraftment** - The stem cells that have been re-infused into your body find their way to your bone marrow, fix in place, and begin to make new blood.
 This is called engraftment.
 You should read about this process and make a note of any questions you have.
-* **Return to the Outpatient BMT Clinic** - You will make daily visits to the clinic until your healthcare team tell your that you can attend less often.
+* **Return to the Outpatient BMT Clinic** - You will make daily visits to the clinic until your healthcare team tells you that you can come less often.
 * **Testing** - You will undergo blood tests and other tests to monitor your progress.
 You will have blood drawn each time you return to the clinic.
 * **Neutropenia** - The low number of white blood cells in your blood will leave you vulnerable to infection, so you will need to take precautions to avoid any sources of infection.
-* **Low microbial diet** - Because you are neutropenic you will eat a diet that contains a low number of potentially harmful microbes.
+* **Low-microbial diet** - Because you are neutropenic, you will eat a diet that contains a low number of potentially harmful microbes.
 * **Low platelet count** - The low number of platelets in your bloodstream will make you vulnerable to bruising and bleeding.
 You will need to take care to avoid causes of bleeding.
-* **Personal care** - Because you are neutropenic and have a low platelet count you will need to take special care when you bathe, shower, and brush your teeth.
+* **Personal care** - Because you are neutropenic and have a low platelet count, you will need to take special care when you bathe, shower, and brush your teeth.
 * **Low red blood cell count** - You will experience fatigue.
 * **Nausea and other side effects** - You will experience nausea and other side effects associated with your treatment and transplant.
 * **Transfusions** - You may need to receive a blood transfusion to boost the numbers of red blood cells and platelets in your bloodstream.
-* **Recovery of your counts** - Over time as your stem cells engraft and begin to produce new blood cells, your counts will improve.
+* **Recovery of your counts** - Over time, as your stem cells engraft and begin to produce new blood cells, your counts will improve.
 * **Exercise** - You will try to remain physically active after your transplant by limiting the amount of time you spend in bed and walking a little each day.

-We cover each of these topics in detail later in this section.
+We will cover each of these topics in detail later in this section.

 ### Engraftment
-**Edit: Engraftment is when your body accepts the transplant and your white blood cell count returns** Almost immediately after your stem cells are infused into your body, they will travel through your bloodstream into your bone marrow.
+Engraftment is when your body accepts the transplant and your white blood cell count returns.

+Almost immediately after your stem cells are infused into your body, they will travel through your bloodstream into your bone marrow.
 Once the stem cells arrive in your bone marrow, they will begin to fix in place, then start to create new blood.
 White blood cell engraftment usually occurs about 10 to 14 days following your transplant, but this may vary depending upon your disease and exact treatment.
 Platelets and red blood cells usually take a little longer to recover than white blood cells.

-Each day when you return to the Outpatient BMT Clinic you will have blood drawn.
+Each day when you return to the Outpatient BMT Clinic, you will have blood drawn.
 This blood will be analyzed, and the different types of cells in your blood will be counted.
-When your stem cells engraft and start to divide the number of white, red, and platelet cells will increase.
+When your stem cells engraft and start to divide, the number of white, red, and platelet cells will increase.

-During the time that you are waiting for engraftment you may need to have blood and platelet transfusions.
-You'll be given injections of growth factor - drugs that will speed up the production of white blood cells in your body.
+During the time that you are waiting for engraftment, you may need to have blood and platelet transfusions.
+You'll be given injections of growth factor which is a medication that will speed up the production of white blood cells in your body.

 Remember, you will be very vulnerable to infection at this time.
-You will need to take precautions including avoiding sources of infection, washing your hands regularly and eating a low microbial diet.
+You will need to take precautions, including avoiding sources of infection, washing your hands regularly, and eating a low-microbial diet.
 You will be closely monitored for any signs of infections.

-When your cells start to engraft you may experience bone pain or a rash on your body.
+When your cells start to engraft, you may experience bone pain or a rash on your body.
 These are common symptoms experienced during engraftment.

-### Post-Transplant Care at the Outpatient BMT Clinic
+### Post Transplant Care At The Outpatient BMT Clinic
-After your transplant you will receive all your care in the Outpatient BMT Clinic&mdash;the same place where you had your chemotherapy and your transplant.
-Each morning you will return to the clinic, just like you did on the mornings before chemotherapy and your transplant.
+After your transplant, you will receive all your care in the Outpatient BMT Clinic&mdash;the same place where you had your chemotherapy and your transplant.
+Each morning, you will return to the clinic, just like you did on the mornings before chemotherapy and your transplant.

 ### Living With Neutropenia
 As you know, your chemotherapy will kill not only the cancerous cells in your body, but also healthy stem cells that make the different types of cells in your blood.
 This is why you received a transplant.

 Neutrophils, a type of white blood cell, play a crucial role in your immune system.
 In the days and weeks after your transplant, while your transplanted stem cells are still engrafting, you will have a very low number of neutrophils in your bloodstream.
 This will leave you at high risk for infection.

 You and your caregiver will need to take careful precautions to avoid infections while you are neutropenic.
-These precautions will include eating a special, low microbial diet (a diet that contains a low number of potentially harmful microorganisms), washing carefully, taking care of your mouth, and other precautions.
+These precautions will include eating a special, low-microbial diet (a diet that contains a low number of potentially harmful microorganisms), washing carefully, taking care of your mouth, and other precautions.

 #### Avoiding Sources of Infection
-One of the best ways to avoid infection is to simply avoid sources of infection.
+One of the best ways to avoid infection is to avoid sources of infection.
 This is easier said than done&mdash;you and your caregiver will need to be careful about seeing visitors, what you touch, and where you go.
 While you are neutropenic you should try to **avoid**:

 * Shaking hands with people.
-When you do shake hands with people, use hand sanitizer, such as Purell<sup>&reg;</sup> afterward.
+When you do shake hands with people, use hand sanitizer, such as Purell<sup>&reg;</sup> afterward
 * Contact with animals, including your pets&mdash;they cannot stay with you during your transplant
 * Contact with soil or dirt.
 You should not keep any plants in your hotel or apartment and should not accept gifts of flowers or plants

 Your caregiver will need to carefully manage who comes to see you while you are neutropenic.
 Your caregiver needs to make sure that friends, family, and other visitors understand these precautions:

 * Children under the age of 12 are not allowed to visit or stay with you during your transplant period.
-* No visitors are allowed to visit you, either in the clinic or in your hotel/apartment who have any signs of a cold, flu, or who have been exposed to any contagious illness.
+* No visitors are allowed to visit you, either in the clinic or in your hotel or apartment who have any signs of a cold, flu, or who have been exposed to any contagious illness.
-* Your caregiver and any visitors must wash their hands for 15 to 20 seconds before each visitor enters your room at the clinic or your hotel/apartment.
+* Your caregiver and any visitors must wash their hands for 15 to 20 seconds before each visitor enters your room at the clinic or at your hotel or apartment.
 * Hand washing or use of a hand sanitizer (Purell<sup>&reg;</sup>) must be repeated each time the visitor enters your room.
 * Visitors and caregivers must use the visitor's restroom in the hallway and not the restroom in your room at the clinic.
 This is to minimize the spread of bacteria in the room.
-* No fresh cut flowers or live plants are allowed in your hotel/apartment or in you room.
+* No fresh cut flowers or live plants are allowed in your hotel or apartment or in your room.

 Telling people who love you and want to make sure that you're okay that you can't see them can be difficult, but you and your caregiver need to be vigilant.
 You can explain to them that it's just for a short period of time, and that by taking these precautions, you are making sure that you can see them as soon as possible.
 They will understand.

 We strongly recommend that you use a computer or tablet and programs like Skype, Google Talk/Hangouts, or FaceTime to keep in touch with friends and family when you are neutropenic.

-#### Eating a Low Microbial Diet
+#### Eating a Low-Microbial Diet
-While your counts are returning to normal, and until told otherwise by your healthcare team, you will need to eat what is called a low microbial diet.
+While your counts are returning to normal, and until told otherwise by your healthcare team, you will need to eat what is called a low-microbial diet.

-A low microbial diet is a diet that contains fewer microbes (also called microorganisms) than would ordinarily be found in everyday foods.
-This diet helps people with weakened immune systems and low blood counts to reduce the risk of food borne illnesses caused by bacteria and other microbes (tiny living organisms, such as bacteria, viruses, yeast, and molds) found in some foods and drinks.
+A low-microbial diet contains fewer microbes (also called microorganisms) than would ordinarily be found in everyday foods.
+This diet helps people with weakened immune systems and low blood counts reduce the risk of food-borne illnesses caused by bacteria and other microbes (tiny living organisms, such as bacteria, viruses, yeast, and molds) found in some foods and drinks.
 Eating a diet that contains fewer microbes will help prevent you from getting sick.

 Microbes can attach to foods and grow, but you can't always see, smell, or taste them.
-They are more likely to grow on milk, unrefrigerated food, undercooked foods, certain fruits and vegetables, unpasteurized juices, and vegetable sprouts&mdash;but in reality they can grow on any food.
+They are more likely to grow on milk, unrefrigerated food, undercooked foods, certain fruits and vegetables, unpasteurized juices, and vegetable sprouts&mdash;but in reality, they can grow on any food.

 You will need to take careful precautions with the food you eat, including: